-Over 75% of tank-based water heaters fail because a tank bursts or a leak develops.
+Over 75% of tank-based designs fail because a tank bursts or a leak develops.
 This means rusty water will cover everything that is in the room.
 If you have a finished basement, that’s bad news.
 Installing one of the best tankless water heaters will help to eliminate that potentially costly threat with one simple appliance upgrade.

-What Size of a Tankless Water Heater Do I Need?
+What Size Unit Do I Need?